No Match Found

 Planning for who will be the company’s next leader has long been one of a board’s most important responsibilities.
 Without the right person at the top, even established companies with solid business models and innovative strategies may struggle.
 And that’s even more true in the post-pandemic business landscape — the way organizations operate, adapt and thrive has been profoundly transformed.
 This transformation, marked by unprecedented disruptions and accelerated digitalization, necessitates a fundamental re-evaluation of which skills and attributes a CEO needs today.
 Boards must proactively re-think and recalibrate the skills they seek for long-term viability and growth.

 In 2022, 56 S&P 500 CEOs resigned, up from 48 in 2021.
 Of those, only four did so under pressure.
 The lower number in 2021 can likely be attributed to longer CEO tenures and higher departure ages to provide stability during the pandemic.
 However, average CEO tenures are starting to normalize back to slightly shorter tenures, making it increasingly likely that directors will oversee more CEO successions (both planned and unexpected) during their board service, particularly given that board tenures continue to increase.

-While some boards avoid CEO succession planning, others find ways to lay the groundwork for smooth CEO transitions.
+Boards that prioritize CEO succession planning find ways to lay the groundwork for smooth CEO transitions.
 How do they do this despite the more immediate pressures of overseeing quarterly performance and strategy execution?
-We’ve identified seven characteristics that may make them successful.
+We’ve identified nine actions that may make them successful.

 These turbulent times demand much more from corporate leaders.
-Done well, CEO succession and transition planning can increase a company’s chances of getting a CEO who can lead the company into a profitable future.
-If done poorly or neglected, the company’s prospects—and the futures of those who depend upon it—are left to chance.
-And that’s a chance the best boards aren’t willing to take.
+Done well, CEO succession and transition planning can boost stakeholder confidence in the company’s board and executive leadership — and, when the time for a transition arrives, increase a company’s chances of getting a CEO who can lead the company into a profitable future.